aMarCruz/jscc/README.md

 - The undocumented option `errorHandler` was removed, which makes error control more simpler and secure.

+## Known Issues

+- Typescript will load jscc through "index.js" (the CommonJS export), so you need enable `esModuleInterop` in your tsconfig.json or use `import jscc = require("jscc")`.
+- jscc does not work in a browser, but it must work without issues on the back-end.

 ## TODO

 - [X] ~~Async mode~~ (v1.0.0)
 - [ ] Explanatory error messages, with location of the error
-- [ ] Different prefixes for different file types.
+- [ ] Different prefixes for different file types
+- [ ] Express middleware
 - [ ] WebPack plugin
 - [ ] Better documentation
 - [ ] Syntax hilighter for some editores?
 Perhaps you want to contribute.